wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 - Pipelines, and steps, can accept one or more designated inputs, or none - they can accept inputs provided at runtime, or find and load data sources, or both
 - Steps can also expose processing results as outputs, and also interact with your system, writing files on disk or communicating through other channels
 - The connections that an XProc step exposes for data are called its **ports**
-- The idea is that by means of its ports, we pass documents into steps and get documents out - and while XProc calls them **documents**, they can be any kind of data at all
+- By means of ports, we pass documents into steps and get documents out - and while XProc calls them **documents**, they can be any kind of data at all
+- A pipeline can be defined with ports for connecting with other steps, when used as a step in another pipeline
 - The *composability* of steps is key to the efficiency and power offered by XProc

 [illustration: validation step, w/ four ports]